Total COVID-19 Spending to Date: $228.0 million

 - Reimbursement to Cities, Towns, & Independent Fire Districts: $14.3 million

 - Reimbursement to School Board of Pinellas County: $17.3 million

 County direct costs as reported in Final CARES Financial Progress Report to the U.S. Department of Treasury.
 All other figures based on general ledger unless otherwise noted.†

 Other Externally Funded Direct Expenses

 Emergency Rental Assistance Program

-Financial assistance for qualifying low-income households who have lost income due to COVID-19
+Financial assistance for qualifying low-income households who have lost income due to or during the COVID-19 pandemic

 - Launched: March 31, 2021